Ye Olde Whyte Lyon

 Locksbottom, BR6 8NE

-Enjoy a roast lunch with this lovely music
+Enjoy a roast lunch with this relaxing music

 (Booking table for food will avoid disappointment – Tel: 01689-852631)